 He is a historian and museum educator whose work focuses on the history of racial violence and civil rights activism and Black and Jewish relations in the American South, and the ways in which the historical understandings of racial violence and civil rights activism can inform current and future approaches to peacebuilding and conflict resolution throughout the world.

-He is the author of The Silent Shore: The Lynching of Matthew Williams and the Politics of Racism in the Free State, forthcoming from Johns Hopkins University Press in January 2022, and the editor of For the Sake of Peace: Africana Perspectives on Racism, Justice, and Peace in America (Rowman & Littlefield, 2020).
+He is the author of The Silent Shore: The Lynching of Matthew Williams and the Politics of Racism in the Free State, from Johns Hopkins University Press, January 2022, and the editor of For the Sake of Peace: Africana Perspectives on Racism, Justice, and Peace in America (Rowman & Littlefield, 2020).

-For more information on his work (and preorder information for The Silent Shore), CLICK HERE.
+For more information on his work (and to order The Silent Shore), CLICK HERE.